zendeskgarden/scripts/src/github/deploy/README.md

   provided by [`githubToken`](../token).
 - `ref` optional named branch, tag, or SHA to deploy against; defaults to the value provided by [`githubCommit`](../commit).
-- `description` optional deployment description.
+- `message` optional deployment message.

 ## Command